 Within each of these groups, there are differences in proficiency in the language being learnt.
 It is acknowledged that the span of language experiences of background learners is particularly wide, and learners in this group are likely to have quite diverse affiliations with the target language.
 Nevertheless, for pragmatic reasons, it is not feasible to identify further groupings.

-A framework is being developed for Aboriginal languages and Torres Strait Islander languages that caters for different learner pathways that also take into account the state of the particular language involved.
+The Framework for Aboriginal languages and Torres Strait Islander languages caters for different learner pathways that also take into account the state of the particular language involved.